 Because arthritis increases the amount of free radicals produced in your body (which can then damage your joints and other tissues), antioxidants should be an important part of the arthritis treatment.
 (For more information see article Free Radicals and Antioxidants).

 Vitamin C is helpful in the formation of collagen.
 Vitamin C has an anti-inflammatory effect, can gobble up those free radicals and might encourage the growth of new cartilage.
 It also works together with vitamin E to protect cartilage from breaking down.
-We know of an excellent Vitamin C called WSN Vitamin C. This is a whole food nutrient that your body recognizes and uses as food.
+We know of an excellent Vitamin C called RHP Vitamin C. This is a whole food nutrient that your body recognizes and uses as food.
+It is made from Camu Camu.
 For more information go to Vitamin C

 STILL HAVE QUESTIONS?
 EMAIL AND GET YOUR QUESTIONS ANSWERED.